dsanders11/chromium-include-cleanup/README.md

-Currently the `suggest_include_changes.py` script has problems with suggesting includes to remove when the filename in the `#include` line does not match the filename in the include analysis output, which could happen for includes inside third-party code which is including relative to itself, not the Chromium src root.
+Currently the `suggest_include_changes.py` script has problems with suggesting includes to remove when the filename in the `#include` line does not match the filename in the include analysis output, which could happen for includes inside third-party code which is including relative to itself, not the source root.

 When suggesting includes to add, `clangd` will sometimes suggest headers which are internal to the standard library, like `<__hash_table>`, rather than the